Dropcodee/fullstackJSTestApp/fullstack-javascript-architecture-master/README.md

     - Your actual application for your customers to use
     - Desktop browser
     - Tablet and mobile browser via responsive design

-- Mobile Application
-    - Your actual application for your customers to use
-    - Android (Mobile/Tablet)
-    - iOS (Mobile/Tablet)

 ## Core Structure
     fsja